 TDI: 1 What's this?

-Just like in Senegal, in Cote Ivoire, you can also enjoy the flavorful Fish stew over rice.
-There is Fast Food as well, but a lot different then Senegalese.
-It’s more European.
-The vendors offer a variety of toppings like ham, cheese, tomatoes, eggs, avocado, or peppers for the patrons to choose what they would like in baguette-style bread.
-Sounds very westernized, except the ingredients are a lot more natural.
+Just like in Senegal, in Côte d’Ivoire, you can also enjoy the flavorful Fish stew over manioc polenta.
+There is Fast Food as well, but it is very different from Senegalese food.
+It’s more European-influenced.
+The vendors offer a variety of toppings, such as ham, cheese, tomatoes, eggs, avocado, and peppers, for patrons to choose from on baguette-style bread.
+Sounds very Westernized, except the ingredients are much more natural, of course.

-Also, Cote Ivoire offers something I like to describe as “Premium Street Food.”
-Let me explain… Instead of eating a fish stew for $2, that has been pre-cooked and was sitting in the pot for a few hours, you can also find vendors that cook from scratch once you order.
+Also, Côte d’Ivoire offers what I like to call “Premium Street Food.”
+Let me explain… Instead of eating a fish stew for $2 that has been pre-cooked and has been sitting in the pot for a few hours, you can also find vendors who cook from scratch when you order.
 Price is a little higher… $5.
-You don’t pay for the service.
 You still eat on the street, but you pay a bit more for the quality: a large plate of freshly grilled chicken or fish with a side of roasted potatoes, salad, and vegetables.
 It’s indeed a high-quality restaurant-style meal!

 6. Philippines